No. 49 Squadron RAF: Mau Mau Uprising

-No.49 Squadron remained with Lancasters until it was re-equipped with Lincolns in November 1949.
+No. 49 Squadron remained with Lancasters until it was re-equipped with Lincolns in November 1949.
 They carried out two tours of duty during the Kenyan Mau Mau Uprising, from November 1953 to January 1954 and from November 1954 to July 1955.
 During both these tours it was commanded by Squadron Leader Alan E. Newitt DFC.
 After returning to the UK, the squadron was disbanded at RAF Upwood on 1 August 1955.

 Loss of Avro Lincoln SX984

 During their second tour of operation Avro Lincoln SX984 was lost in an accident on 19 February 1955 while serving in Kenya during the Mau Mau Uprising.

-On returning from an operational bombing and strafing sortie at 1540 hours, some 1hr 25mins flying time (total airborne time to the moment of the crash was 1hr 33mins), the pilot of SX984 carried out several unauthorized low passes over the police hut at Githunguri, eight miles north-north-west of Kiambu, where another 49 squadron crew was paying a visit.
+On returning from an operational bombing and strafing sortie at 1540 hours, some 1hr 25mins flying time (total airborne time to the moment of the crash was 1hr 33mins), the pilot of SX984 carried out several unauthorized low passes over the police hut at Githunguri, eight miles north-north-west of Kiambu, where another No. 49 Squadron crew was paying a visit.
 On the second or third such pass SX984 impacted several obstructions on the ground, variously described as the roof or chimney of the police hut, three village rondavel huts, and possibly a telegraph pole, breaking off part of the wing and some of its nose and tail.
 The aircraft went into an uncontrolled steep climb, stalled and crashed to the ground about 500 metres south of the police station.
 Five of the six members of the crew, together with four civilians on the ground, were killed immediately.
 The sixth member of the crew, the rear gunner, was thrown clear of the wreckage and taken to hospital where he died of his injuries a few hours later.

 The finding of the Board of Inquiry was that the accident was caused by wilful disobedience of orders and unauthorized low flying.
 There is a memorial window to the crew and civilians killed in the crash in St Leonard's Church, Sandridge in Hertfordshire, UK.